Skip to main content

 SettingWhat it does

-Default modelWhich Claude model agents use by default
+Default modelWhich model new agents in this map use by default

 FoldersWhich project directories are available